-Teaching Fifth-Grade Nonfiction Text FeaturesUsing A Journey with Juan Ponce de León from the Primary Source Explorers Series Features that help students understand how an informational text is organized: FEATURE PURPOSE Title page Confirms title, author's name, and publisher Table of Contents/Contents Page Identifies the topics to be presented and their order Chapter name, heading, or subheading Helps students identify main topics on a quick pass through the text Glossary Defines new and important words Further reading and websites Helps students expand their knowledge of the topic by listing other informational texts in print or on the nternet Index Lists the main ideas in the text, with page numbers to help students find them Visual aids that help students understand informational texts:
+Teaching Sixth-Grade Nonfiction Text FeaturesUsing Mysteries of Easter Island from the Ancient Mysteries (Alternator BooksTM) Series Features that help students understand how an informational text is organized:

+FEATURE PURPOSE Title page Confirms title, author's name, and publisher Table of Contents/Contents Page Identifies the topics to be presented and their order Chapter name, heading, or subheading Helps students identify main topics on a quick pass through the text Glossary Defines new and important words Further reading and websites Helps students expand their knowledge of the topic by listing other informational texts in print or on the nternet Index Lists the main ideas in the text, with page numbers to help students find them Visual aids that help students understand informational texts:

-VISUAL AID PURPOSE Photo, drawing, or illustration Shows how something in the text looked or might have looked Map Puts the places in the informational text in the context of space and time Features that point out important or additional information:
+VISUAL AID PURPOSE Photo, drawing, or illustration Shows how something in the text looked or might have looked Graph Shows how bits of information on the same topic relate to one another Map Puts the places in the informational text in the context of space and time Features that point out important or additional information:

 FEATURE PURPOSE Copyright page Tells students how current the information in a book is Bold print Tells students a word is new and important; sometimes a glossary term Pull quote Highlights an important quotation or idea from the text Italic Print Tells students the word is supposed to stand out.
 It may be for emphasis or because it is a book name, newspaper, movie title, foreign word, or the directional for a photo or illustration.

 Caption Points out what's in a photo, a drawing, or an illustration and relates it to the informational text; often gives more information Label Identifies important points of interest in a diagram or photograph Sidebar Boxed or otherwise highlighted bits of information that relate to but are not the same as the main informational text; likely not a main idea Timeline A chart of list that helps students understand the sequence of events in the informational text Source Note Tells the students where the quoted material came from